 Myth #2 “Older Kids Don’t Need Adoption.”

+This is one of the bigger misconceptions.
 Did you know that children who “age out” (turn eighteen and become emancipated) of the foster system are less likely to go to college and MORE likely to be chronically unemployed, have PTSD, be homeless, or enter the prison system?
 Nine percent of youth in foster care last year (over 23,000 in 2014) achieved emancipation without finding that forever home*.
 Did you stop needing your parents when you turned eighteen?
 Neither did we.
 Maybe consider an older kid for your forever family.

 Myth #3 Foster Care is Just That: Fostering.